Investing in Computing Companies and Stocks

 Ever since Intel introduced the 8086 processor in 1978, mankind has been using the power of computing to do everything from putting man on the moon to letting everyone know what the useless Kardashians have been up to.
 When we talk about computing as an investment thesis, we need to think well beyond buying the picks and shovels.

 Computing has matured to a certain extent.
 Moore’s Law no longer applies.
-Ecommerce is largely mainstream.
+Ecommerce is largely mainstream thanks to platforms like Shopify and Mercado Libre.
 Selling software-as-a-service is the norm.
 The sharing economy has largely been exhausted with Uber lookalikes – an Uber for motorcycles, an Uber for moving furniture – it’s the same idea spun differently.
 In emerging markets like Indonesia, there may be opportunities in old-school technologies that are just now coming of age.
 But what we’re interested in are computing-related investment themes that promise to be as disruptive as computing was when it first debuted in 1978.

 Now that everyone carries around a supercomputer in their pockets that contains all of the world’s knowledge, you may be hard-pressed to think of what else there is we can accomplish (aside from making sure said supercomputer can always connect to the Internet anywhere in the world.)
 Sure, we can improve the supercomputers by giving them tactile keyboards, and sapphire screens, but there has to be more than just incessant device upgrades.
 There is still software to be built to help solve age-old problems like excessive business expenses or inefficient freight forwarding, but isn’t there something much bigger than that?